gitkitchen/docs/README.md

-# docs
+# Documentation
-Documentation for the Git Kitchen project
+Welcome to Git Kitchen!
+Details coming soon, but TLDR: a restaurant based on crowd-sourced recipes.